Photonic molecule: Possible applications

 The interaction of the photons suggests that the effect could be employed to build a system that can preserve quantum information, and process it using quantum logic operations.
 The system could also be useful in classical computing, given the much lower power required to manipulate photons than electrons.
 It may be possible to arrange the photonic molecules in such a way within the medium that they form larger two-dimensional structures (similar to drawings).

-Interacting optical cavities as photonic molecules

-The term photonic molecule has been also used since 1998 for an unrelated phenomenon involving electromagnetically interacting optical microcavities.
-The properties of quantized confined photon states in optical micro- and nanocavities are very similar to those of confined electron states in atoms.
-Owing to this similarity, optical microcavities can be termed 'photonic atoms'.
-Taking this analogy even further, a cluster of several mutually-coupled photonic atoms forms a photonic molecule.
-When individual photonic atoms are brought into close proximity, their optical modes interact and give rise to a spectrum of hybridized super-modes of photonic molecules.
-This is very similar to what happens when two isolated systems are coupled, like two hydrogen atomic orbitals coming together to form the bonding and antibonding orbitals of the hydrogen molecule, which are hybridized super-modes of the total coupled system.